How to Grow a Flower Container Garden for Beginners

 Drainage

-Proper drainage is essential for all garden containers. so make sure they have drainage holes on the bottom of the pot.
+Proper drainage is essential for all garden containers, so make sure they have drainage holes on the bottom.

-There’s a myth that you should put gravel or rocks in the container before adding dirt but after doing more research I found that it could hurt the plants by blocking the water from draining through the container.
+There’s a myth that you should put gravel or rocks in the container before adding dirt, but after doing more research, I found that this could hurt the plants by blocking the water from draining through the container.

 vintage whiskey barrel used for a flower container